Home / Helpful Guides / IRS Guides Summarized / Publication 529

 Common Mistakes to Avoid

-• Claiming unreimbursed employee business expenses on Schedule A — this deduction is suspended for most taxpayers through at least 2025.
+• Claiming unreimbursed employee business expenses on Schedule A — this deduction was permanently suspended for most taxpayers under OBBBA §70114.

 • Deducting tax preparation fees, investment management fees, or safe deposit box rental as itemized deductions when these are no longer allowed.